ascopes/hcl4j/README.md

 # hcl4j

-An HCL (HashiCorp Configuration Language) v2 parser for Java 17 that aims to be lightweight but comprehensive.
+A parser for HCL (HashiCorp Configuration Language) v2 that aims to be lightweight but comprehensive.
+Targets JRE 17 and newer.